24 new machines.

 Focus, not friction.

-Lower-body work is loud, deliberate and time-consuming.
-Putting it on the main floor means queues, distractions, and lifters cutting sets short.
-A separate room means you train the way the work demands.
-Walk in, walk to your machine, lift.
+Lower body work is loud, deliberate, and takes time.
+On the main floor that means queues, distractions, and people cutting sets short.
+A separate room means you train the way the work actually demands.
+Walk in.
+Walk to your machine.
+Lift.

 Built for how locals train.

-Glute development.
+Glute work.
 Runners' knee prevention.
-Post-pregnancy rebuilding.
+Rebuilding after pregnancy.
 HYROX sled prep.
-The 55-year-old who wants to keep getting up off the floor at 75.
-This is what our members actually train for — so we built the room around it.
+That's what our members actually train for.
+So we built the room around it.

 Premium gear, real prices.